Read Write Inc. Spelling Programme

 How the Log Books support your child to spell

-Handy Tips for supporting your child with spelling
+Handy Tips for supporting your child with spelling:

 - Make sure that the log book is used to practise the tricky spellings regularly.
-To download a copy of the Set 2 and 3 sounds and rhymes click here.

-- Revisit spellings from previous weeks.
+- Revisit spellings from previous units.

 - Encourage your child to edit their own writing for misspelt words using the sounds chart in the log books to choose the right grapheme.